-No. The primary school will use both existing sites and the capacity (i.e. number of pupils) will remain the same.
-The existing schools have the capacity to admit 120 pupils into Reception, and 128 pupils into Year 3.
-Thus, the total capacity of the primary school would be 872 places.
+The primary school would be able to use both the existing buildings more effectively as a single school.
+The existing schools have the capacity to admit 90 pupils into Reception, and 90 pupils into Year 3.
+The proposal is to continue to admit 90 pupils each year to the primary school.
+The total capacity of the primary school would be 630 places.